|

 My mother sailed to England on

 the Rangitoto in January 1954.
-After she died two years ago we found a
+After she died two years ago we found

-who sailed on the Rangitoto in the 1950s.
+anyone who sailed on the Rangitoto in the 1950s.

 Tess Redgrave.